Visiting the Alhambra in Granada is a very special experience.

 Alhambra tickets sell out early.
 Tickets are available up to one year in advance, a huge booking window.

-The bottom line is book a ticket as soon as you know that you are visiting Granada.
+The bottom line is to book a ticket as soon as you know that you are visiting Granada.

 5. How to buy Alhambra tickets